 Who am I?

 I grew up in Walpole, and now live in Sagamore Beach (yes, over the bridge).
-I’ve been married to my husband, Kevin for 21 years, and have 2 kids.
-My daughter, Kendyl is in 11th grade at Upper Cape Tech, and my son Carson is a freshman there as well.
+I’ve been married to my husband, Kevin for 22 years, and have 2 kids.
+My daughter, Kendyl is in 12th grade at Upper Cape Tech, and my son Carson is a sophomore there as well.
 I received my undergraduate degree in Elementary Ed. and Sociology from Bridgewater State, and my graduate degree in Instructional Technology from Lesley University.
 Currently, I am serving on the Board of Directors for MASCD (Massachusetts Association for Supervision and Curriculum and Development).
 I also recently became a Teacher Ambassador for FableVision, an amazing, innovative company that encourages creativity and individuality in schools.
 I am a Discovery Network STAR Educator, where I provide training and support for teachers planning lessons using the great resources Discovery Education has to offer.
-In 2011, I received the Massachusetts Computer Using Educators (MASSCUE) Pathfinder award for my work in the educational technology field and in 2013, the NEA recognized me for my work in social media.
+In 2011, I received the Massachusetts Computer Using Educators (MASSCUE) Pathfinder award for my work in the educational technology field and in 2013, the NEA recognized me for my work in social media as well.

 I have been a Girl Scout since I was a child and spent 12 years as a troop leader.
 In my free time (ha-ha), I enjoy spending time in the garden, behind the camera, on the computer, and with my family & friends.

 Reminders from the office: